Crazy how easy this dump-and-cook actually is!

-This chicken curry recipe was first created a few years ago for my annual Christmas party and has since become a family (and reader!) favorite.
+This chicken curry recipe was first created over 10 years ago for my annual Christmas party and has become a family (and reader!) favorite.

 Want a few other easy curry recipes?
 You might also enjoy this Chickpea Curry, Salmon Curry, Pumpkin Curry, and Chicken Korma Curry.